urunrefined/hdifuse/README.md

 block.
 If both the totalSectors32 and totalSectors16 fields are non-zero, hdifuse will ignore the totalsector32 field, even though one (and only one) of these fields should be set.
 A warning will be printed.

+hdiprint will not convert ms932 filenames to utf8 and most likely will print garbage if it encounters such a file.
+This is to keep this program nice, simple and self-contained.
+All other programs will do a proper conversion.